oracle-samples/maa/wls-hydr/README.md

 - Run the wls_hydr.py script indicating the sysconfig file that will be used (the csv file edited in previous steps).
 For example:
 `<WLS-HYDR_BASE>/wls_hydr.py -i sysconfig.csv`

-- If your WLS/FMW domain is using a database, create it in OCI using the standard provisioing procedures for each database type.
+- If your WLS/FMW domain is using a database, create it in OCI using the standard provisioning procedures for each database type.

-- Once infrastructure is created, you can manually install WLS/FMW/OHS in the compute instances created and conigure LBR according to your installation preferences.
+- Once infrastructure is created, you can manually install WLS/FMW/OHS in the compute instances created and configure LBR according to your installation preferences.

 ## Log information
 The framework provides a log file for the orchestrator script and individual logs for each one of the modules.
 Check these logs for errors after executing the framework.
 Logs are located at `<WLS-HYDR_BASE>/log`.
 Each log is marked with the precise module name and the date of the execution.
 For example: